-Income-guidelines for regular food shelf use:
+Income guidelines for food shelf clients:

 |Household Size||Income at or below:|